Skip to contents

 Each iteration of the MCMC sampler performs:

-1. Update DAG DD — Sample a new spanning tree (direct posterior sample via Wilson’s) or propose a new acyclic orientation/root (MH step).
+1. Update graph (MDGM only) — Sample a new spanning tree (direct posterior sample via Wilson’s) or propose a new acyclic orientation/root (MH step).
+For MRF, this step is a no-op.

 2. Update zz (hierarchical only) — Gibbs scan over vertices in random order.
 The full conditional combines the spatial prior with the emission likelihood.

-3. Update ψ\psi — Metropolis-Hastings with normal random walk proposal.
+3. Update ψ\psi — Metropolis-Hastings with normal random walk proposal (default), or exchange algorithm for MRF with method = "exchange".

 4. Update θ\theta (hierarchical only) — Conjugate posterior sampling with identifiability constraints.